Medically reviewed by Drugs.com. Last updated on Jan 6, 2022.

 - Use brighter lights in your home.
 Better lighting helps with reading and other daily activities, and it may also reduce the risk of falling.

 - Get support.
-Having macular degeneration can be difficult, and you may need to make changes in your life.
+Having a retinal condition can be difficult, and you may need to make changes in your life.
 You may go through many emotions as you adjust.
 Consider talking to a counselor or joining a support group.
 Spend time with supportive family members and friends.

 Preparing for an appointment